Worship

 Hearing God’s Word

 As God’s children, we long to hear His voice.
 And so we listen as He speaks to us through His written word presented to us in two or three Scripture readings.
-One of the lessons serves as the topic for the sermon which offers us instruction, encouragement, and help so we might more faithfully live the Christian life.
+One of the lessons serves as the topic for the sermon which offers us instruction, encouragement, and help to more faithfully live the Christian life.

 Responding to His Word